Applegammer/rgb332converter/README.md

 ### Additional
 * Make choice to put name of your file, and choosing extenstion (e.g .txt,.pdf,.docx)
 * ~~Make option to choose file from your desktop and load to the program~~

+### First release with new features
+* Create basic interface for program (non-GUI)
+* Make a choice to load an image from your computer
+* Make a choice to save your output to file, whataver you want on your computer
+* Support for most popular images extension formats (eg. PNG, JPG, BMP, GIF)
+* Fix small bugs
+### Build basic GUI
+* Create a GUI for program to be much better user-friendly